RULES OF PROCEDURE

 a.
 Initiation of Complaint

-A student, resident, faculty or staff member may initiate a complaint of unethical professional conduct against a student, by submitting an allegation in writing to the faculty or student Co-Chair within twenty working days of the alleged unethical professional conduct.
+A student, resident, faculty, or staff member may initiate a complaint of unethical professional conduct against a student, by submitting an allegation in writing to the faculty or student Co-Chair within twenty working days of the discovery of the alleged unethical academic or professional conduct

 The faculty and student Co-Chair can be contacted at conduct@lsuhsc.edu